 Italy’s Amalfi Coast is one of the most picturesque destinations in the world, drawing travelers from across the globe.
 Deciding to visit the Amalfi Coast is the easy part, but figuring out the best places to stay along the coast is not so simple with all the great options.

 Traveling to Italy is on people’s bucket lists all over the world.
 The culture.
 The food.
 The history.
 The beaches.
 It’s truly one of the best countries to visit no matter what you hope to get from your dream vacation.
 And if you’re looking for amazing beaches and breathtaking views, traveling to the Amalfi Coast in southern Italy is the best way to do it.

 Along the Amalfi Coast, you’ll find many towns big and small offering unique experiences to visitors.
 Whether you’re looking for incredible beaches, picturesque views, a romantic getaway, or the perfect family vacation, the Amalfi Coast is for you.
-And remember, regardless of what you’ll end up doing, make sure you book great accommodation to complement your trip.
+And remember, regardless of what you’ll do, make sure you book great accommodation to complement your trip.
 For a true taste of Italy, we recommend renting an Amalfi Coast villa.

 So what are the best places to stay along the Amalfi Coast?

 If you’re traveling to the Amalfi Coast, it makes sense to stay in the city of the same name, Amalfi.
 The largest town along the Amalfi Coast, Amalfi has plenty to offer without the grandeur and active nightlife you’ll find in places like Positano.